 With industries, businesses and transport services closed down and streets remaining eerily empty as people stay locked away in their homes, a sudden drop in global carbon emissions has been recorded.
 In early April of 2020, daily global CO2 emissions decreased by 17%4.

-In China, carbon emissions dropped by nearly 25% at the beginning of the year after factories closed, people were obliged to stay indoors and coal usage dropped to nearly 40% due to six of the largest power plants running at minimal levels5.
+In China, carbon emissions dropped by 25% at the beginning of the year after factories closed, people were obliged to stay indoors and coal usage dropped to nearly 40% due to six of the largest power plants running at minimal levels5.
 In addition, in Europe, satellite images show a similar pattern with greenhouse gas emissions declining in Italy, Spain and the UK due to falls in power demands, industrial activity and transport traffic6.

 Let’s help the planet reboot.

 The real lesson from this devastating pandemic is that we must globally shift our energy production away from burning of fossil fuels and towards a more sustainable and low-carbon method as soon as possible1,7.